OneCrazyCoder/MMOGamepadOverlay/README.md

     [Layer.TopMost]
     HUD = Hide MainMenu, Show TargetGroupLast

+### Layer Hotspots= property

+Very similar to the HUD= property, each layer can enable or disable **Hotspot Sets** that can be used via the ``=Select Hotspot <direction>`` or ``Select Hotspot or MouseWheel`` command (the latter of which scrolls the mouse wheel up and down if there are no hotspots available in that direction - handy for scrolling through a tall loot window!).
+Just like ``HUD=``, each layer can disable Hotspot Sets enabled in the layers below it, though layers above can override that yet again.

+Each Hotspot Set is defined by a [Hotspots.HotspotSetName] section followed by properties with lists of hotspots.
+The property names don't actually matter in this case, as long as they are each unique, and each property can list several hotspots.
+For example:

+    [Layer.LootMode]
+    Hotspots = LootWindow, Disable Standard

+    [Hotspots.LootWindow]
+    1=32x240, 32x281, 32x322, 32x363, 32x404, 32x445, 32x486, 32x527
+    B=74x240, 74x281, 74x322, 74x363, 74x404, 74x445, 74x486, 74x527

 ### Layer Parent= property

 A layer can optionally set a *parent layer* with the ``Parent=`` property, followed by the name of another layer.
 This makes the layer a *child layer* of the specified parent.
 Parent and child layers have the following properties: